TotalTechGeek/trident/readme.md

 {{/if}}
 ```

 `$in` is a special key that specifies the base configuration to use.
-This is a relative path to the base configuration.
+This is a relative path to the template.
 `$out` is a special key that specifies the output path; often you will likely template this based on the name of the resource.

 There is also a `$copy` key that can be used to copy globs from one directory to another.
 This is useful for copying files that are not templated.